EstelleXIA/RECORD/README.md

 ![Key Steps](documentation/record_steps.png)

 #### 1. Get original segmentation model predicted masks
 You can try any 3D segmentation model.
-Here we use two state-of-the-art model, [nnU-Net](https://github.com/MIC-DKFZ/nnUNet/) and [Swin-Unetr](https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/unetr_btcv_segmentation_3d.ipynb).
+Here we use two state-of-the-art models, [nnU-Net](https://github.com/MIC-DKFZ/nnUNet/) and [Swin-Unetr](https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/unetr_btcv_segmentation_3d.ipynb).
 Use `data/image/*.nii.gz` as input to get the predicted masks.

 The original predictions should be moved to `data/mask/`.